Tata Motors reports first quarter loss

-(Reuters) - India’s Tata Motors Ltd (TAMO.NS) reported on Tuesday a loss for the three months through June, hurt by higher raw material costs.
+July 31 (Reuters) - India’s Tata Motors Ltd reported on Tuesday a loss for the three months through June, hurt by higher raw material costs.

 It said it made a net loss of 19.02 billion rupees ($277 million), compared with a profit of 31.82 billion rupees in the same quarter a year ago.